Harry Champion: First World War and music hall decline

 The titles of many of Champion's songs, supplied mainly by professional writers, centred around various types of food, consumed, chiefly by the working class community of East London.
 Food became an essential part of his repertory, so much so that during the First World War, a plate of boiled beef and carrots was known as "an 'arry Champion".
 Champion also sang about cucumbers, pickled onions, piccalilli, saveloys, trotters, cold pork and baked sheep's heart, all basic elements in a Cockney's diet.

 With the outbreak of the First World War, traditional music hall entertainment declined in comparison with the new genre, variety.
 In 1915 Champion recorded "Grow some Taters", which was adopted by the British government's wartime publicity organisation to encourage the home growing of vegetables.
-However, by 1918 Champion, like a lot of performers from the music hall era, found their careers on the decline and he was forced into retirement in 1920.
+However, by 1918 Champion, like many performers from the music hall era, found their careers on the decline and he was forced into retirement in 1920.

 North London Coaches

 Champion's main business interest away from the stage included the ownership of a successful business hiring out horse drawn Broughams to fellow performers.
 This evolved into a coach business in the late 1920s which became known as Horseshoe Coaches (WH Crump and sons).
 The business was later sold and renamed North London Coaches.
-Upon the outbreak of World War II, the fleet of vehicles was commandeered for the War Effort by the British government.
+Upon the outbreak of World War II, the fleet of vehicles was commandeered for the war effort by the British government.